 • Holding two mortgages.
 If your lender approves you for a new mortgage without selling your current home, you may be able to use this option when shopping for a mortgage.
 However, you won’t be able to use funds from the sale of your current home for the purchase of your next home.

 • Including a home sale contingency in your real estate contract.
-The home sale contingency conditions the purchase of the new home upon the sale of the old home.
+The home sale contingency states that the purchase of the new home depends upon the sale of the old home.
 In other words, the contract is not binding unless you find a buyer to purchase the old home.
 The two transactions are often tied together.
 When the sale of the old home closes, it can immediately fund the down payment and closing costs of the new home (depending on how much there is, of course).
 Keep in mind that a home sale contingency can make your offer less competitive in a hot real estate market where sellers are not willing to wait around for a buyer’s home to sell.

 • Getting a bridge loan.
 A bridge loan is a short-term loan used to fund the costs of obtaining a new home before selling the old home.
 The interest rates are usually pretty high, but most homebuyers don’t plan to hold the loan for long.